 - Save yourself the time of figuring out locations, names, opening times and best routes

 Every month or so, Gallery Quest organises open gallery tours on a Friday or a Saturday.
-Every tour is unique, we explore a new Kietz and of course the exhibitions change all the time.
+Every tour is unique.
+In every quest we explore a new Kietz and of course the exhibitions change all the time.
 The tours are around 2-2,5 hrs, in English, German or Dutch.